The truth about food and medicines.

 Picture

-Note: It is economical to make twice this quantity (1.2kg flour) putting one loaf in the freezer and eating the other.
-Only one sachet of yeast is necessary.
+Note: It is economical to make two loaves putting one loaf in the freezer and eating the other.
 This saves oven time.

 milling your own wheat..........